unameit10000000/unameit10000000/README.md

 👽 Hi there!

-🌍 I am interested in solutions and innovations that support a healthy and balanced ecosphere.
+🌍 On the lookout for projects and innovations that supports a healthy & balanced local food ecosystem.

 💚 I am always open to connect with people that have a intrinsic motivation to build and innovate.